|

 space utilization and performance.
 This option will cause git

-gc to more aggressively optimize the repository at the
+gc to more aggressively optimize the repository at the expense

-optimization are mostly persistent.
-See the "AGGRESSIVE"
+mostly persistent.
+See the "AGGRESSIVE" section below for

 --auto